Domain Transfer FAQ

 - Verify that your Administrative email address in the domain registration record is accurate.

 - Unlock your domain by removing/disabling the transfer lock.

 - Get your domain’s transfer authorization code (sometimes called an EPP key, secret code or auth code).

-Next, visit Hover.com and select "Transfer" from the toolbar.
-Then, type the domain name you'd like to transfer into the text box and hit the green "Check" box to the right of the text field.
+Navigate to the transfer page on Hover.
+Type the domain name you'd like to transfer into the text box and click on the arrow to the right.

 On the next screen, you will see a list of the important pre-transfer tasks you completed through your current provider.
 Each item will have a green checkmark.
 If any items don't, you will want to head back over to your current provider and complete that specific task.
 Then try again.
 When you see all green checkmarks, you're ready to start.

 On this screen, you will need to confirm your email address.
 To do so, select send approval email.
 This will deliver a message to the administrative email address in your domain's registration.
 Open this email and click on the link - this will take you to the approval page.
 On this page, enter your initials in the confirmation box and select Agree.
 This is your electronic signature.
 Once verified, you'll be redirected to the transfer-in page on Hover.

 On the transfer-in page, select Add to Cart and then Checkout to continue.
 In the shopping cart, enter the authorization code in the appropriate text field and place your order.
 If you don't already have a user account, you will be able to create one during this step.
 Once this is done, your domain transfer will start.
 Remember, it can take 5-7 days for a transfer between providers to complete.